 3. Green is About More Than Money

 You can often get lower interest rates on loans by agreeing to make environmental improvements which are good for everyone.
 Electric and water conservations can make a significant impact on your property.
 Consider replacing existing fixtures with LED lighting or water-saving toilets, showerheads, and sink aerators.
 Not only will you do your part to conserve water, but your residents will also be thrilled to save money through reductions to their utility bills.

 4. Unleash the Power of the People

-A syndicate is when a group of people pool their resources to invest in a project together.
-Many, if not most apartment complexes, are bought through syndicates.
+A syndication is when a group of people pool their resources to invest in a project together.
+Many, if not most apartment complexes, are bought through syndications.
 So are many other things — even Broadway shows.
 Through syndication, you can come together with like-minded people who share your values and philosophy about the changes you’d like to see in the world.
 Together you can exercise far more purposeful power than you have on your own.

 Today, investment is about more than just the bottom line.
 I believe that purposeful investment — making a difference with your investment dollars — is one of the ways we as real estate professionals can help rewrite the narrative.
 I think it’s incumbent on all of us in the industry to change the stereotype of the evil landlord and turn real estate investment into something that makes life better for everyone.